 For our processing, hosting and support activities we have access to personal data collected by our client's applications.
 As a general rule, we do not access this information or use this information for our own purposes, except in the instances where we have been requested to look into resolving specific user issues which require us to access that specific information.
 We do not store the information on our own internal systems apart from basic Contact Details for our support users, and access to any personal data is limited to certain individuals within Intrepid who work on those client accounts.

 We do not pass your information on to third parties for marketing purposes.

 How do we store your personal information?

-We use reasonable security safeguards to protect your personal data against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
+We use reasonable security safeguards, including restricted access, SSO and MFA where relevant, to protect your personal data against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.